 A fax coversheet is required indicating the presence of CUI.

-Additionally, the CUI DI Block will have a diagonal line (45-degree angle) drawn through it with the name of the person and date of decontrol.
 Decontrol does not mean it is able to be publicly released.
-It must be reviewed in accordance with DODI 5230.09.
+It must still be reviewed in accordance with DODI 5230.09.
+See example below of a decontrolled document.